 Rob's experience includes developing and calibrating 1-D, 2-D, and 3-D hydrodynamic, sediment transport, and water quality models of reservoir, riverine and estuarine systems.

 He has conducted numerous peer reviews of surface water models for agencies such as the U.S. EPA, the U.S. Bureau of Reclamation, the Oregon Department of Environmental Quality, and the Washington Department of Ecology.
 He also has aided clients in the relicensing of hydropower facilities through the Federal Energy Regulatory Commission.
 On multiple occasions Rob has provided litigation support on matters involving hydrology; water rights; and hydrodynamic, sediment transport and chemical fate and transport modeling.
+He also has performed climate change impact studies and modeling to support long and short term planning efforts.

 Rob continues to advance the state of the practice as an adjunct faculty member in the Civil and Environmental Department at Portland State University (PSU), where he teaches undergraduate and graduate courses in water resources engineering, urban watershed hydrology and temperature modeling.
 He has also led water quality modeling training workshops and serves on the master's thesis committees for the same department.